Recognizing Outstanding Contributions to Education Through Political Action

 Partisan/Non-Partisan Activities – Roxanne Deutsch, Davis Teachers Association

 Service Center Councils, Chapters, and Members are encouraged to submit one nominee from their chapter who has made an outstanding contribution to member political action.
 Each chapter president will be provided a nomination form for this purpose.

 Each nominee will be awarded a certificate.
 The certificates will be prepared by CTA and forwarded to the SCC chairpersons for presentation to the nominees at an appropriate SCC event.

 The Awards Committee will screen and assess all information received about the nominees and will select one person from among those nominated to receive the award.
 Additionally, The Awards Committee may give up to five other awards for specific single-issue contributions.

-The individual thus selected will be honored by the CTA State Council of Education at its March meeting as the “Member-In-Politics of the Year.”
+The individual thus selected will be honored by the CTA State Council of Education at its spring meeting as the “Member-In-Politics of the Year.”